Steve Jobs

 Practical lessons distilled for operators, investors, C-levels, and capital allocators.

-Marketing is Storytelling
+Master of Marketing and Storytelling

 Frameworks & Principles